mirainc/mira-kit/CONTRIBUTING.md

 ##### `create-raydiant-app`

-The globally installed cli used to bootstrap a new Mira app.
+The globally installed cli used to bootstrap a new Raydiant app.
 Installs the latest `raydiant-scripts` and `raydiant-kit` locally and runs the `init` script.

 ##### `raydiant-kit`